cicomsa/dogAPI/README.md

 ### Project description

-API testing with Jest...and only.
+API testing with Jest...and only that.

 ### To run the app: